chutney-testing/chutney-testing.github.io-legacy/docs/actions/sql.md

     |    *     | `target`      | String        |         |                                                   |
     |    *     | `statements`  | List<String\> |         |                                                   |
     |          | `nbLoggedRow` | Integer       |   30    | Maximum number of rows to log in execution report |

+    !!! note "Logging results"
+        You can configure the maximum number of results to print in the execution report for all actions by using configuration property `chutney.tasks.sql.nbLoggedRow` in your project.
+        Input value `nbLoggedRow` will override the value set by configuration.

 === "Outputs"